 A patron member will be a strong advocate and supporter of the Society and will contribute a one-time, single payment, lifetime membership fee of $2500 or more.
 A Patron member will be a significant contributor to the field of neuroimmune pharmacology and will serve as a life-long supporter of the Society.
 Such a pre-existing membership is required for registering under ‘Patron’ category.

 A charter member is a special designation and will be solicited by the executive committee at the beginning of the Society.
 Charter members will be asked to contribute a special, one-time, membership fee of from $150 to $500.
 Thereafter, these members will pay regular dues.
 Charter members will hold a doctoral degree and will have made significant scientific contributions in the field of neuroimmune pharmacology.
 The executive committee will be happy to assist Charter Members with their registration.

-A regular member will normally hold a terminal degree in the individual's discipline doctoral degree and will have a record of scientific publications in the field of neuroimmune pharmacology.
+A regular member will normally hold a terminal degree in the individual's discipline, or a doctoral degree, and will have a record of scientific publications in the field of neuroimmune pharmacology.
 Exceptions will be made for those individuals without terminal degrees who have made significant contributions to the advancement of the field.
 Applications for regular membership will be made in writing to the secretary.
 All applications shall be reviewed by the Membership Committee that must approve each new member.
 A list of membership nominees will be sent to Council for final approval.
 Regular members will be able to hold office, submit papers to the regular scientific meeting, and will have full voting privileges.
-The dues for regular membership will be $125 per year.
-The amount of dues will be proposed and set by a vote of the Council.

 A corporate member will be a corporation or other organization wishing to support the mission and goals of the Society through the donation of unrestricted funds.
 The Council will set the various levels of support.